Wes Jones: Biography

-Jones has designed a number of important buildings, but he is equally known for his ideas about technology and the discipline of architecture.
+Jones has designed a number of relevant buildings, but he is equally known for his ideas about technology and the discipline of architecture.
 The character of his work has been unusually consistent over the course of his career, maintaining throughout a general orientation to the forms and patterns of technology.
-Ranging from straightforward, or “classic” modernism to a very exuberant form of technological exhibitionism that has been called “high tech,” but which Jones calls simply “mechanality,” the work can be considered, in his words, “machines for…” echoing the famous phrase of Le Corbusier that the house is a “machine for dwelling.”
+Ranging from straightforward, or “classic” modernism to an exuberant form of technological exhibitionism that has been called “high tech,” but which Jones calls simply “mechanality,” the work can be considered, in his words, “machines for…” echoing the famous phrase of Le Corbusier that the house is a “machine for dwelling.”

 The work has exhibited humor at times.
 Understandably, the more overt examples of this humor has been found more often in the theoretical projects than the built work, but the built work has taken some license in challenging conventions in a wry way, such as the “dance” of mechanical screens at the UCLA Chiller Plant or “fake” sky at the Paramount Studios Film and Tape Archive.
 Jones’ “souped up” Chaise, in the collection of the San Francisco Museum of Modern Art, “hot rods” Le Corbusier and Charlotte Perriand’s famous “chaise longue a relage continu.”
 Jones has introduced elements of cartooning into the published work of the office, and has penned a comic series for the publication ANY.

 Important Buildings and projects designed by Jones include the Astronaut's Memorial (1991), UCLA Chiller Plant and Campus Facilities Offices (1994), San Jose Repertory Theater (1996), the NYTimes Capsule competition finalist (1999) and Sub-‘burb 2025 House of the Future, for Time Magazine (2000).